tripleo1/awesome/README.md

 ## Perl

 - [jimsalterjrs/perlpv](https://github.com/jimsalterjrs/perlpv) - A proof-of-concept pipe viewer similar to Andrew Wood's pv—but written in perl, for eventual use internally in syncoid.
-- [sandialabs/Juxtaposer](https://github.com/sandialabs/Juxtaposer) - Juxtaposer is software used to identify actively mobile genomic elements using Hight Throughput Sequencing data.
+- [sandialabs/Juxtaposer](https://github.com/sandialabs/Juxtaposer) - Juxtaposer is software used to identify actively mobile genomic elements using high throughput sequencing data.

 ## Pony